vvkbhshn/graph-algo-visualization-project/README.md

 At 1st the user needs to enter the number of nodes to be visualized.

-In the 2nd Step choose the type of edges the users want i.e., directed or undirected and whether they want to keep them weighted or unweighted
+In the 2nd Step choose the type of edges the users want i.e., directed or undirected and whether they want to keep them weighted or unweighted.

 ![1](https://user-images.githubusercontent.com/66871080/128633847-ced93142-1971-4735-b5ff-a80e0e5d0248.png)

-In the 3rd Step the users needs to choose the algorithm they want to implement
+In the 3rd Step the users needs to choose the algorithm they want to implement.

 ![2](https://user-images.githubusercontent.com/66871080/128633893-c44b7b19-c78a-4904-81a7-b2ca9ffa6b95.png)